JuliaDynamics/DynamicalSystems.jl/docs/src/ds/general.md

 this function could not be used to auto-differentiate, as you would get an error when adding dual numbers to `SVector{Float64}`.
 Instead, leave the number type untyped, or use `eltype(u)` as the number type.

 ## Time Evolution of Systems

-!!! info "Trajectory and Timeseries"
-    The word "timeseries" can be confusing, because it can mean a univariate (also called scalar or one-dimensional) timeseries or a multivariate (also called multi-dimensional) timeseries.
-To resolve this confusion, in **DynamicalSystems.jl** we have the following convention: **"timeseries"** always refers to a one-dimensional vector of numbers, which exists with respect to some other one-dimensional vector of numbers that corresponds to a time-vector.
-    On the other hand,
-    the word **"trajectory"** is used to refer to a *multi-dimensional* timeseries, which is of course simply a group/set of one-dimensional timeseries.
-    A trajectory is represented by a [`Dataset`](@ref).

 **DynamicalSystems.jl** provides a convenient function for getting a trajectory of a system at equally spaced time points: